 When I get like this, my first instinct is to book a long weekend away in Cabo, but since that’s not in the cards for the time being, I like to bring a little Cabo sunshine into my meals and drinks.

-When it comes to drinks, I’m typically a wine girl.
+When it comes to drinks, I’m typically a wine girl (or a Bloody Caesar when I'm in Canada).
 It’s hard not to love wine when you live in one of the best wine regions on earth.
 However, as a low-carb adventurer-seeker, I have started experimenting with some sugar-free cocktails, particularly those that remind me of sunnier times and places.

 The Skinny Margarita